FoalTS/foal/docs/docs/tutorials/real-world-example-with-react/6-swagger-interface.md

 }
 ```

-The last step is to update your `app.controller.ts` file so that the Swagger UI page is available at [/swagger](http://localhost:3001/swagger).
+Finally, update your `app.controller.ts` file so that the Swagger UI page is available at [/swagger](http://localhost:3001/swagger).

 ```typescript
 import { controller, IAppController } from '@foal/core';